ABOUT FINNSKOGEN RETREAT

 Ecotherapist, yoga teacher and artist with background in diplomacy and peace processes.
 She is the woman behind Norwegian Sage, a portal for awareness of wholeness, nature and regenerative being.
 Caroline is a meditation teacher at this summer's personal retreat, and she also holds her own courses and retreats with a focus on deep contact with inner and outer nature.
 More about Caroline:

-Finnskogen Retreat is the result of a vision I have been
+Finnskogen Retreat is the result of a vision that have

 Behind me, I have many years of experience in social work and